jamescooke/blog/content/2004-travis-migration.rst

         build's stages, jobs, and results, including the config associated with them.
 You can also re-run builds from within the GitHub interface.

-Effectively this means that Travis will be one click further away once you migrate your project.
+Once you migrate your project, Travis will be one click further away.
 Therefore you are more likely to stay on GitHub while nursing a pull request or checking on a build.

-While I'm sure many people consider this an improvement, personally I'm not a fan of the GitHub checks system.
+While I'm sure many people consider this an improvement, I'm not a fan of the GitHub checks system.
 I prefer the old system because:

 * It was easier and more reliable to visit the external build system's site.
 As we've seen with this whole issue, communication across GitHub's boundary can